metalabharvard/mlml.io/content/projects/hyper-cities-58-thick-mapping-in-the-digital-humanities.md

 ---
-title: HyperCities&#58; Thick Mapping in the Digital Humanities
+title: 'HyperCities: Thick Mapping in the Digital Humanities'
 intro: HyperCities describes thick mapping&#58; the humanist project of participating and listening that transforms mapping into an ethical undertaking.
 start: "2014-01-01"
 end: "2014-01-01"